 - a recognition of the need and the ability to engage in learning throughout life along with an appreciation of the diversity in the world and intellectual areas.
 [Diversity and LLL]

 - an ability to use techniques, skills and modern engineering tools for design and analysis.
 [Techniques/Skills]

 Want to learn more?

 Request information about our career-oriented programs…

-Students interested in the School of Education are welcome to join us at our Stamford location for information regarding the application process and program details.
+Students interested in the School of Education are welcome to join us for information regarding the application process and program details.

-To register, click on the date that works best for you:
+Register for the day that work best for you:

 |Thursday, March 15||6-7 pm||84 Progress Lane||Waterbury|

 |Thursday April 5||6-7 pm||84 Progress Lane||Waterbury|